 The Rodz approach to compliance

-At Rodz, GDPR compliance is built in by design:
+Rodz builds GDPR compliance in by design:

-- Exclusively public sources: the 250+ sources queried by scrapers are public registers, job sites, and official press releases, never private data
+- Exclusively public sources: the 250+ sources queried by Rodz scrapers are public registers, job sites, and official press releases, never private data

-- Professional enrichment only: the Deep Search process cross-references SIRENE, Google Maps, and LinkedIn for professional contact details (not personal ones)
+- Professional enrichment only: the Deep Search process cross-references SIRENE, Google Maps, and LinkedIn for professional contact details, not personal ones

 - No invasive tracking: Rodz places no tracking pixels in emails.
 The only metric measured is the positive response rate, which avoids processing the recipient’s browsing data